sebastiantoh/tp/docs/UserGuide.md

 #### Editing a tag: `tag edit`

-Edits an existing tag in the StonkBook to the specified tag name.
+Edits an existing tag in StonksBook to the specified tag name.
 All entries previously associated with this tag will be updated to associated with the updated tag.

 Format: `tag edit INDEX n/NAME`

 * Edits the name of the tag at the specified `INDEX` to be the specified `NAME`.
 The `INDEX` refers to the index number shown in the list displayed by the `tag list` command.
 * The `INDEX` must be a positive integer 1, 2, 3, ...
 * The `NAME` and `INDEX` fields must be provided.
-* All contacts that have been previously associated with this tag will be updated automatically to associate with the updated tag.
+* All contacts that have been previously associated with this tag will be updated automatically to be associated with the updated tag.

 Examples:

-* `tag edit 1 n/close friends` updates the tag `friends` to `close friends`.
+* `tag edit 1 n/friends` updates the name of the first tag to `close friends`.

 #### Deleting a tag: `tag delete`